Teplitsa/Leyka/README.txt

 == Frequently Asked Questions ==

 [FAQ section](//leyka.te-st.ru/faq/) can be found at the plugin website.
-Also you can address our development and support team by [creating a project issue n Github](//github.com/Teplitsa/Leyka/issues/new/).
+Also, you can address our development and support team by [creating a project issue n Github](//github.com/Teplitsa/Leyka/issues/new/).

 For technical support questions, please, use the [plugin support email](maillto:help@te-st.ru) or the official [Telegram chat](https://t.me/leykadev).